Singular Control in a Cash Management Model with Ambiguity

 \section{Introduction}

 An important question in corporate finance is that of optimal cash management.
 On the one hand, firms require cash to finance the firm as a going concern.
 On the other hand, shareholders require dividend payouts as a reward for providing capital.
-The seminal contribution by \cite{Shiryaev95} uses a stochastic storage models \emph{\`{a} la} \cite{HarrisonTaksar1983} to find the optimal size of a firm's cash hoard in the face of stochastically evolving net cash flows.
+The seminal contribution by \cite{Shiryaev95} uses a stochastic storage models \emph{\`{a} la} \cite{harrison1983instantaneous} to find the optimal size of a firm's cash hoard in the face of stochastically evolving net cash flows.
 In this paper, we are interested in optimal cash management under ambiguity, i.e., a situation where the manager is not able to reduce the uncertainty over future net cash flows into a single probability measure.
 We are interested in the interplay between traditional concerns over risk (as measured by, e.g., confidence intervals provided by a given probability measure) and ambiguity (as measured by the ``size'' of the set of probability measures considered by the manager) under the assumption that the manager is ambiguity averse.
 Furthermore, we demonstrate that our results apply more broadly to singular control of inventories under ambiguity.

-Our motivation for including ambiguity in a model of optimal cash holding is the finding from the recent literature that shows that decision makers' beliefs influence corporate cash holdings.
-In particular, \cite{DeGoHo2021} show that ``relative to rational CEOs, optimistic CEOs hold 24\% less cash.''
-In a standard Bayesian setting this can only be explained if different CEOs use different probability measures.
-This then almost inevitably leads to one CEO being ``more rational'' than another.
-From a theoretical perspective this is unsatisfactory.
-For example, in \cite{DeGoHo2021} there is a ``true'' probability measure which then gets distorted by non-rational optimistic or pessimistic CEOs.
-We propose to use a framework in which all managers may use the same \emph{reference prior} over future cash flows, but they may differ in their level of \emph{ambiguity} over the true probability measure, e.g., due to differing levels of experience in their industry.

-The distinction between uncertainty resulting from randomness governed by a distribution (``known unknowns'') and uncertainty over the correct distribution (``unknown unknowns'') goes back to \citet{knight1921risk}.
-In his seminal work he refers to the former as \emph{risk} and the latter as \emph{uncertainty} or \emph{ambiguity}.
+Our motivation for incorporating ambiguity into the singular control framework of cash holding stems from empirical evidence that ambiguity exerts a first-order effect on corporate cash management.
+A particularly relevant study is that of \citet{breuer2017corporate}, which investigates how firms adjust their cash policies in response to investors' ambiguity aversion.
+They find that ambiguity averse investors tend to undervalue uncertain future investment opportunities, thereby diminishing the perceived value of holding cash for such purposes.
+In turn, firm managers respond by actively reducing cash holdings, often through dividend payouts, to align with investor preferences and preserve firm value.
+This adjustment is not a passive by-product of other financial decisions but, rather, a direct policy response to ambiguity.